lohancock/enso-forecast/README.md

 **the data in the repository**

 The hypothesis of the presentation was that ENSO could be predicted from astronomical ephemeris, namely the configuration of sun, moon, and Earth, plus sunspots.
-This repository stores those datthe asets as they were when I used them:
+This repository stores those datasets as they were when I used them:

 - a time series of ENSO, for which I used the multivariate ENSO index prepared and updated by NOAA, called X
 - ephemeris of the Moon from JPL, called X